• Skip to primary navigation

 I’m getting hungry just looking at it.

 Now we’ve extended ChatGPT other tools too, for example, memory.
 You can say “save this for later.”
 And the interesting about these tools is they’re very inspectable.
-So you get this little pop up that says “use the DALL-E app.”
-And by the way, this coming to you, all ChatGPT users, over upcoming months.
-And you can look under the hood see that what it actually did was write a just like a human could.
-And so you sort of this ability to inspect how the machine is using these tools, which allows us provide feedback to them.
+So you get this pop up here that says “use the DALL-E app.” by the way, this is coming to you, all ChatGPT users, over months.
+And you can look under the hood and see that what it actually did was write prompt just like a human could.
+And so you sort of have ability to inspect how the machine is using these tools, allows us to provide feedback to them.

-Now it’s saved for later, and me show you what it’s like to use that information and to integrate with applications too.
-You can say, “Now make a shopping list for the tasty thing I was earlier.”
-And make it a little tricky for the AI.
-“And tweet it out for the TED viewers out there.”
+Now it’s saved later, and let me show you what it’s like use that information and to integrate with other applications too.
+You can say, “Now make shopping list for the tasty thing I was suggesting earlier.”
+And it a little tricky for the AI.
+“And tweet it out for all the TED viewers there.”

 (Laughter)

-So if you do make this wonderful, wonderful meal, I definitely want know how it tastes.
+So if you do make this wonderful, wonderful meal, definitely want to know how it tastes.

-But you can see that is selecting all these different tools without me having to it explicitly which ones to use in any situation. this, I think, shows a new way of thinking about the user interface.
-Like, we are so to thinking of, well, we have these apps, we click them, we copy/paste between them, and usually it’s a great within an app as long as you kind of the menus and know all the options.
-Yes, I like you to.
-Yes, please.
-Always good to be polite.
+But you can see that ChatGPT is selecting all different tools without me having to tell it explicitly which to use in any situation.
+And this, I think, shows a new way of thinking about the interface.
+Like, we are so used to thinking of, well, have these apps, we click between them, we copy/paste between them, usually it’s a great experience within an app as long as you kind of the menus and know all the options.
+Yes, I would like you to.
+Yes, please. good to be polite.

 (Laughter)

-And by having this unified language on top of tools, the AI is able to of take away all those details from you.
-So you don’t to be the one who spells out every single sort of piece of what’s supposed to happen.
+And by having this unified language on top of tools, the AI is able to sort take away all those details from you.
+So you don’t have to be one who spells out every single sort of little piece of what’s supposed happen.

-And as I said, this is live demo, so sometimes the unexpected will happen to us.
-But let’s a look at the Instacart shopping list while we’re at it.
-And you can see we sent list of ingredients to Instacart.
-Here’s everything you need.
-And the thing that’s really interesting is the traditional UI is still very valuable, right?
-If you look at this, you still click through it and sort of modify the actual quantities.
-And that’s something that I think shows that they’re going away, traditional UIs.
-It’s just we have a new, augmented way to them.
-And now we have a tweet that’s been drafted our review, which is also a very important thing. can click “run,” and there we are, we’re the manager, we’re to inspect, we’re able to change the work of the AI if we want to. so after this talk, you will be able to access yourself.
-And there we go.
+And as I said, this is a live demo, so the unexpected will happen to us.
+But let’s take a look at the Instacart shopping while we’re at it.
+And you can see we sent a list of ingredients to Instacart.
+Here’s everything need.
+And the thing that’s really interesting is that the UI is still very valuable, right?
+If you look at this, still can click through it and sort of modify actual quantities.
+And that’s something that I think shows that they’re not going away, UIs.
+It’s just we have a new, augmented way build them.
+And now we have a tweet that’s been for our review, which is also a very important thing.
+We can click “run,” there we are, we’re the manager, we’re able to inspect, we’re able change the work of the AI if we want to.
+And so after this talk, will be able to access this yourself.
+And there go.
 Cool.
 Thank you, everyone.

 (Applause)

-So we’ll cut back to slides.
-Now, the important thing about how we build this, it’s just about building these tools.
-It’s about teaching the how to use them.
+So we’ll cut back the slides.
+Now, the important thing about how we build this, it’s not just about building tools.
+It’s about teaching the AI how to use them.
 Like, what do we even want to do when we ask these very high-level questions?
-And to do this, we an old idea.
-If you go back to Alan Turing’s 1950 paper the Turing test, he says, you’ll never program an answer this.
-Instead, you can learn it.
-You could build a machine, like a human child, and then it through feedback.
-Have a human teacher who provides rewards and as it tries things out and does things that are good or bad.
+And do this, we use an old idea.
+If you go back to Turing’s 1950 paper on the Turing test, he says, you’ll program an answer to this.
+Instead, you can learn it. could build a machine, like a human child, and then teach it through feedback.
+Have a teacher who provides rewards and punishments as it tries things out and does things are either good or bad.

-And this is exactly how we train ChatGPT.
-It’s two-step process.
-First, we produce what Turing would have called a child machine through an learning process.
-We just show it the whole world, the whole internet say, “Predict what comes next in text you’ve never before.”
-And this process imbues it with all sorts of wonderful skills.
-For example, if you’re shown a problem, the only way to actually complete that math problem, to say comes next, that green nine up there, is to actually solve the math problem.
+And this is exactly we train ChatGPT.
+It’s a two-step process.
+First, we produce Turing would have called a child machine through an unsupervised learning process.
+We just show the whole world, the whole internet and say, “Predict what comes in text you’ve never seen before.”
+And this process imbues it with sorts of wonderful skills.
+For example, if you’re shown a math problem, only way to actually complete that math problem, to what comes next, that green nine up there, is to actually the math problem.

-But we have to do a second step, too, which is to the AI what to do with those skills.
-And this, we provide feedback.
-We have the AI try out things, give us multiple suggestions, and then a human them, says “This one’s better than that one.”
-And reinforces not just the specific thing that the AI said, but very importantly, whole process that the AI used to produce that answer.
-And this allows it to generalize.
-It allows it teach, to sort of infer your intent and apply it in scenarios that it hasn’t before, that it hasn’t received feedback.
+But we actually have to do second step, too, which is to teach the AI what to with those skills.
+And for this, we provide feedback. have the AI try out multiple things, give us multiple suggestions, and then human rates them, says “This one’s better than that one.”
+And this not just the specific thing that the AI said, but importantly, the whole process that the AI used to produce that answer.
+And this it to generalize.
+It allows it to teach, to sort infer your intent and apply it in scenarios that it hasn’t seen before, that hasn’t received feedback.

-Now, sometimes the things we have to teach the AI are what you’d expect.
-For example, when we first showed GPT-4 to Khan Academy, said, “Wow, this is so great, We’re going to be able to students wonderful things.
-Only one problem, it doesn’t double-check students’ math.
-If there’s some bad math in there, it will pretend that one plus one equals three and run with it.” we had to collect some feedback data.
-Sal Khan himself was very kind and 20 hours of his own time to provide feedback the machine alongside our team.
-And over the course of a couple of months we were able to the AI that, “Hey, you really should push back humans in this specific kind of scenario.”
-And we’ve made lots and lots of improvements to the models this way. when you push that thumbs down in ChatGPT, that actually is kind of like sending a bat signal to our team to say, “Here’s area of weakness where you should gather feedback.”
-And so you do that, that’s one way that we really listen to our users make sure we’re building something that’s more useful for everyone.
+Now, sometimes the things we have to teach the AI not what you’d expect.
+For example, when we first GPT-4 to Khan Academy, they said, “Wow, this is so great, We’re going be able to teach students wonderful things.
+Only one problem, it doesn’t double-check students’ math. there’s some bad math in there, it will happily that one plus one equals three and run with it.”
+So we to collect some feedback data.
+Sal Khan himself was very and offered 20 hours of his own time to provide feedback to machine alongside our team.
+And over the course of a of months we were able to teach the AI that, “Hey, you really push back on humans in this specific kind of scenario.” we’ve actually made lots and lots of improvements to the this way.
+And when you push that thumbs down in ChatGPT, actually is kind of like sending up a bat signal to our team to say, “Here’s area of weakness where you should gather feedback.”
+And so you do that, that’s one way that we really listen to our users and make sure we’re building that’s more useful for everyone.

-Now, providing high-quality feedback is a hard thing.
-If think about asking a kid to clean their room, all you’re doing is inspecting the floor, you don’t know if you’re just teaching them to stuff the toys in the closet.
+Now, providing high-quality feedback is a thing.
+If you think about asking a kid to clean room, if all you’re doing is inspecting the floor, you don’t if you’re just teaching them to stuff all the toys the closet.
 This is a nice DALL-E-generated image, by the way.
-And the sort of reasoning applies to AI.
-As we move harder tasks, we will have to scale our ability to high-quality feedback.
-But for this, the AI itself is to help.
-It’s happy to help us provide even feedback and to scale our ability to supervise the machine time goes on.
-And let me show you what mean.
+And same sort of reasoning applies to AI.
+As we move to harder tasks, we will have to our ability to provide high-quality feedback.
+But for this, the AI itself is happy help.
+It’s happy to help us provide even better feedback to scale our ability to supervise the machine as time goes on. let me show you what I mean.

-For example, you can ask GPT-4 a question like this, how much time passed between these two foundational blogs unsupervised learning and learning from human feedback.
-And the model says months passed.
+For example, you can ask GPT-4 question like this, of how much time passed between these two foundational blogs on unsupervised learning and learning human feedback.
+And the model says two months passed.
 But is it true?
-Like, these models are not 100-percent reliable, they’re getting better every time we provide some feedback.
-But we can actually use the to fact-check.
-And it can actually check its own work. can say, fact-check this for me.
+Like, these models not 100-percent reliable, although they’re getting better every time we provide some feedback. we can actually use the AI to fact-check.
+And it can actually check its own work.
+You say, fact-check this for me.

-Now, in this case, I’ve actually given the a new tool.
-This one is a browsing tool where model can issue search queries and click into web pages.
-And actually writes out its whole chain of thought as does it.
-It says, I’m just going to search this and it actually does the search.
-It then finds the publication date and the search results.
-It then issuing another search query.
-It’s going to click into the post.
-And all of this you could do, but it’s very tedious task.
-It’s not a thing that humans really want to do.
-It’s much more fun to in the driver’s seat, to be in this manager’s position you can, if you want, triple-check the work.
-And out come citations you can actually go and very easily verify any piece of this whole of reasoning.
-And it actually turns out two months was wrong.
-Two months and week, that was correct.
+Now, in this case, I’ve actually given the AI a new tool. one is a browsing tool where the model can search queries and click into web pages.
+And it writes out its whole chain of thought as it does it.
+It says, I’m just to search for this and it actually does the search.
+It then it finds the publication date the search results.
+It then is issuing another search query.
+It’s going to click into the blog post.
+And all this you could do, but it’s a very tedious task.
+It’s not a thing that really want to do.
+It’s much more fun to be the driver’s seat, to be in this manager’s position you can, if you want, triple-check the work.
+And out citations so you can actually go and very easily any piece of this whole chain of reasoning.
+And actually turns out two months was wrong.
+Two months and one week, that correct.

 (Applause)

-And we’ll cut back to the side. so thing that’s so interesting to me about this whole process is that it’s many-step collaboration between a human and an AI.
-Because human, using this fact-checking tool is doing it in to produce data for another AI to become more to a human.
-And I think this really shows the shape of that we should expect to be much more common in future, where we have humans and machines kind of carefully and delicately designed in how they fit into a and how we want to solve that problem.
-We make sure that the humans are providing the management, oversight, the feedback, and the machines are operating in a that’s inspectable and trustworthy.
-And together we’re able to create even more trustworthy machines.
-And I think that over time, if we get this process right, will be able to solve impossible problems.
+And we’ll cut back to the side.
+And so thing that’s interesting to me about this whole process is that it’s many-step collaboration between a human and an AI.
+Because human, using this fact-checking tool is doing it in order produce data for another AI to become more useful to a human.
+And I think this really the shape of something that we should expect to much more common in the future, where we have humans machines kind of very carefully and delicately designed in how they fit into a problem how we want to solve that problem.
+We make sure that the humans are the management, the oversight, the feedback, and the machines are operating in a way that’s inspectable and trustworthy. together we’re able to actually create even more trustworthy machines.
+I think that over time, if we get this process right, we be able to solve impossible problems.

-And to give you a of just how impossible I’m talking, I think we’re going to be able to rethink every aspect of how we interact with computers.
-For example, think about spreadsheets.
-They’ve around in some form since, we’ll say, 40 years ago with VisiCalc.
-I don’t they’ve really changed that much in that time.
+And to give you a sense just how impossible I’m talking, I think we’re going be able to rethink almost every aspect of how we interact with computers.
+For example, about spreadsheets.
+They’ve been around in some form since, we’ll say, 40 years ago with VisiCalc.
+I don’t think they’ve really that much in that time.
 And here is a specific spreadsheet all the AI papers on the arXiv for the past 30 years.
-There’s about 167,000 them.
+There’s 167,000 of them.
 And you can see there the data right here.
-But let me show you the ChatGPT take how to analyze a data set like this.
+But let me you the ChatGPT take on how to analyze a data like this.

 So we can give ChatGPT access to yet another tool, one a Python interpreter, so it’s able to run code, like a data scientist would.
-And so you can just literally upload a file ask questions about it.
-And very helpfully, you know, it knows the name of file and it’s like, “Oh, this is CSV,” comma-separated file, “I’ll parse it for you.”
-The only information is the name of the file, the column names like you saw and then the actual data. from that it’s able to infer what these columns mean.
-Like, that semantic information wasn’t in there.
-It to sort of, put together its world knowledge of knowing that, “Oh yeah, is a site that people submit papers and therefore that’s what things are and that these are integer values and so therefore it’s a of authors in the paper,” like all of that, that’s work a human to do, and the AI is happy to help with it.
+And so you can just upload a file and ask questions about it.
+And helpfully, you know, it knows the name of the file and it’s like, “Oh, is CSV,” comma-separated value file, “I’ll parse it for you.”
+The only here is the name of the file, the column names like you saw then the actual data.
+And from that it’s able to infer what these actually mean.
+Like, that semantic information wasn’t in there. has to sort of, put together its world knowledge knowing that, “Oh yeah, arXiv is a site that people submit papers and therefore that’s what these are and that these are integer values and so therefore it’s a of authors in the paper,” like all of that, that’s for a human to do, and the AI is happy help with it.

-Now I don’t know what I want to ask.
-So fortunately, you can the machine, “Can you make some exploratory graphs?”
-And once again, this is a super high-level with lots of intent behind it.
-But I don’t even know what I want.
-And AI kind of has to infer what I might interested in.
-And so it comes up with some good ideas, I think.
-So histogram of the number of authors per paper, time series of papers per year, cloud of the paper titles.
+Now I don’t even know what I to ask.
+So fortunately, you can ask the machine, “Can you make some exploratory graphs?”
+And once again, this a super high-level instruction with lots of intent behind it.
+But I don’t even what I want.
+And the AI kind of has to infer I might be interested in.
+And so it comes with some good ideas, I think.
+So a histogram of the number authors per paper, time series of papers per year, word of the paper titles.
 All of that, I think, will pretty interesting to see.
-And the great thing is, it actually do it.
+And the great thing is, can actually do it.
 Here we go, a nice bell curve.
 You see three is kind of the most common.
-It’s going then make this nice plot of the papers per year.
+It’s going to then this nice plot of the papers per year.
 Something crazy happening in 2023, though.
-Looks like we were on an exponential and it dropped off the cliff.
-What be going on there?
-By the way, all this is Python code, can inspect.
-And then we’ll see word cloud.
-So you see all these wonderful things that appear in these titles.
+Looks like we were on an exponential it dropped off the cliff.
+What could be going on there? the way, all this is Python code, you can inspect.
+And we’ll see word cloud.
+So you can see all these wonderful that appear in these titles.

 But I’m pretty unhappy this 2023 thing.
 It makes this year look really bad.
-Of course, the problem is that the year is over.
+Of course, the problem is that the year not over.
 So I’m going to push back on the machine.
-[Waitttt that’s not fair!!!
-2023 isn’t over. percentage of papers in 2022 were even posted by 13?]
-So April 13 was the cut-off date I believe.
-Can you use that to a fair projection?
+[Waitttt that’s fair!!!
+2023 isn’t over.
+What percentage of papers in 2022 even posted by April 13?]
+So April 13 was the cut-off I believe.
+Can you use that to make a projection?
 So we’ll see, this is the kind of ambitious one.

 (Laughter)

-So you know, again, feel like there was more I wanted out of the machine here.
-I really wanted it to this thing, maybe it’s a little bit of an for it to have sort of, inferred magically that this is what I wanted.
-But I my intent, I provide this additional piece of, you know, guidance.
-And the hood, the AI is just writing code again, if you want to inspect what it’s doing, it’s very possible. now, it does the correct projection.
+So know, again, I feel like there was more I wanted of the machine here.
+I really wanted it to this thing, maybe it’s a little bit of an for it to have sort of, inferred magically that this what I wanted.
+But I inject my intent, I provide this additional piece of, know, guidance.
+And under the hood, the AI is just code again, so if you want to inspect what it’s doing, it’s very possible. now, it does the correct projection.

 (Applause)

-If you noticed, it even updates the title.
-I didn’t ask that, but it know what I want.
+If you noticed, it even the title.
+I didn’t ask for that, but it know what I want.

 Now we’ll cut to the slide again.
-This slide shows a parable of how I we … A vision of how we may end up using this technology in the future.
-A person his very sick dog to the vet, and the veterinarian made bad call to say, “Let’s just wait and see.”
-And the dog would not be here today he listened.
-In the meanwhile, he provided the blood test, like, full medical records, to GPT-4, which said, “I am a vet, you need to talk to a professional, are some hypotheses.”
-He brought that information to a vet who used it to save the dog’s life.
-Now, these systems, they’re not perfect.
-You cannot rely on them.
-But this story, I think, shows that a with a medical professional and with ChatGPT as a brainstorming was able to achieve an outcome that would not have otherwise.
-I think this is something we should all on, think about as we consider how to integrate these systems into our world.
+This slide shows a parable of how think we … A vision of how we may up using this technology in the future.
+A person brought his sick dog to the vet, and the veterinarian made a bad call say, “Let’s just wait and see.”
+And the dog would not be here had he listened.
+In the meanwhile, he provided the blood test, like, full medical records, to GPT-4, which said, “I am not a vet, you need to to a professional, here are some hypotheses.”
+He brought that to a second vet who used it to save the dog’s life.
+Now, systems, they’re not perfect.
+You cannot overly rely on them.
+But this story, think, shows that a human with a medical professional and with ChatGPT as brainstorming partner was able to achieve an outcome that would have happened otherwise.
+I think this is something we should all reflect on, about as we consider how to integrate these systems into our world.

-And one I believe really deeply, is that getting AI right is to require participation from everyone.
-And that’s for deciding we want it to slot in, that’s for setting rules of the road, for what an AI will and won’t do.
-And if there’s one thing to away from this talk, it’s that this technology just looks different.
-Just different from people had anticipated.
-And so we all have to literate.
-And that’s, honestly, one of the reasons we released ChatGPT.
+And thing I believe really deeply, is that getting AI is going to require participation from everyone.
+And that’s for deciding how we want to slot in, that’s for setting the rules of road, for what an AI will and won’t do. if there’s one thing to take away from this talk, it’s that technology just looks different.
+Just different from anything people anticipated.
+And so we all have to become literate. that’s, honestly, one of the reasons we released ChatGPT.

-Together, I believe that can achieve the OpenAI mission of ensuring that artificial intelligence benefits all of humanity.
+Together, believe that we can achieve the OpenAI mission of ensuring that artificial general intelligence benefits of humanity.

 Thank you.